 The shelter-to-income data show different levels of housing affordability across counties (Table 3).
 The City & County of Honolulu and Maui County had the largest percentage of households with STI ratios of less than 30 percent (44.1% and 43.3%, respectively).
 That was an approximately 20 percent increase over 2016 for these two counties.
-Kaua'i County had the percentage of households paying more than 40 percent of their income for shelter (24.5%), followed by Hawaii County with 21.8 percent.
+Kaua'i County had the largest percentage of households paying more than 40 percent of their income for shelter (24.5%), followed by Maui County with 23.8 percent.

-The percent of households with an STI ratio of more than 30 percent is often used as an indication of housing affordability. evidence that Hawai'i's STI ratios are higher than most of the nation.
-In 2019, the percentage of mortgage holders whose monthly housing cost was greater than 30 percent of monthly income was 40.3 percent, the highest in the nation.3 The percentage of renters paying more than 30 percent was 55.6 percent, ranking Hawai'i third in the nation after Florida (59.0%) and California (57.2%).
+The percent of households with an STI ratio of more than 30 percent is often used as an indication of housing affordability.
+There is evidence that Hawai'i's STI ratios are higher than most of the nation.
+In 2019, the percentage of mortgage holders whose monthly housing cost was greater than 30 percent of monthly income was 40.3 percent, the highest in the nation.
+The percentage of renters paying more than 30 percent was 55.6 percent, ranking Hawai'i third in the nation after Florida (59.0%) and California (57.2%).

-HHPS 2016.
+&lt;sup>2 HHPS 2016.